StackVista/stackstate-docs/use/metrics/k8s-add-charts.md

 scope: type = "deployment" and label = "stackpack:kubernetes"
 ```

-Creating it in Rancher Observability and viewing the "Replica count" chart on a deployment component gives an unexpected result.
+Creating it in SUSE Observability and viewing the "Replica count" chart on a deployment component gives an unexpected result.
 The chart shows the replica counts for all deployments.
 Logically one would expect only 1 time series: the replica count for this specific deployment.

 ![The incorrect chart for a single deployment, it shows the replica count for all deployments](../../.gitbook/assets/k8s/k8s-replica-counts-without-binding.png)